 Tattoos have become seriously popular in mainstream culture.
-An ancient tradition performed in many different cultures over the centuries, from Mayan and Aztec civilizations in the West to the Lanna, Siam and Chinese dynasties of the East.
+An ancient tradition performed in many different cultures over the centuries, from Mayan and Aztec civilisations in the West to the Lanna, Siam and Chinese dynasties of the East.
 Seventeenth century European sailors adopted these skills and tattooed one another with their own signifying marks in the hope of being identified if they were swept overboard whilst at sea and their bodies washed ashore.
-In the last thirty or so years the tattoo scene has grown out subcultures such as punks and motorcycle gangs to be assimulated by celebrities and the general public alike.
+In the last thirty or so years the tattoo scene has grown out subcultures such as punks and motorcycle gangs to be assimilated by celebrities and the general public alike.
 Every conceivable design and style has been adopted and people who ‘ink’ are now seen as fashionable and trendy.
-Tattoos have personal significance to the people who choose to go under the needle, but there is a place where the meaning carries a whole lot more weight than your highstreet studio.
+Tattoos have personal significance to the people who choose to go under the needle, but there is a place where the meaning carries a whole lot more weight than your high street studio.

 Sak yant are Buddhist tattoos performed by a Thai monk in a temple using a bamboo rod with a steel tip.
 Having given a small donation or offering, the person bows to the monk and then turns and sits before him while two attendees hold the skin taught.
 The choice of design and location on the body is determined by the monk alone and – having dipped the needle into the mix of ink, palm oil and snake venom – he commences to tap out the design with swift dexterity and accuracy born out of years of practice.
 The length of time taken can be anything from 10 to 30 minutes depending on the complexity, but after between 1,000 and 3,000 jabs the sak yant is complete.
-To finish the process the monk then breathes a blessing into the tattoo bestowing the wearer with a number of attributes such as luck, strength, health, protection from evil, courage, fortittude etc.
+To finish the process the monk then breathes a blessing into the tattoo bestowing the wearer with a number of attributes such as luck, strength, health, protection from evil, courage, fortitude etc.

 The experience is a deeply spiritual one and many Thai people and monks are heavily covered in sak yant tattoos each pertaining to a specific aspect of their life.
 It is not permitted for a monk to touch a woman and you find many who will not tattoo females at all.
 However, it is possible to find monks that will, and they often perform their work wearing gloves or leaning with a piece of paper upon the woman’s back.
 An alternative to this is a visit to an Ajarn.
 An Ajarn is a master sak yant tattoo artist who was previously a monk.
 In a blessed studio space and by prior appointment (rather than queuing at the temple) you can undergo a similar treatment.
 The cost may be higher, but the Ajarn will often talk with the customer and get their views on which sak yant they would like or think best for them.
 Another advantage of visiting an Ajarn is the standards of hygiene put in place.
 In the temple the monk will often use the same ink well for multiple people and the steel tips are either just wiped or dipped in alcohol between sessions.
 The Ajarn will use a new steel tip for each session and change the ink, which can be a mitigating factor in peoples’ decision to pay the extra for a private session with a higher standard of service.
 Either way the Ajarn will also bless the sak yant by breathing upon it and therefore protect the wearer from harm or bestow power.